Here are some sources of information on teaching about earthquakes and earth sciences and about careers in seismology.

-The Incorporated Research Institutions for Sesismology (IRIS) and the Seismological Society of America (SSA) jointly sponsor the IRIS/SSA Distinguished Lectureship, an annual national lecture series in seismology.
-The general goal of the program is to increase visibility, awareness of relevance, and excitement for seismology with the general public.
+The Incorporated Research Institutions for Seismology (IRIS) and the Seismological Society of America (SSA) jointly sponsor the IRIS/SSA Distinguished Lectureship, an annual national lecture series in seismology.
+The general goal of the program is to increase visibility, awareness of relevance and excitement for seismology with the general public.

 The National Earth Science Teachers Association has created an excellent website: Windows to the Universe - Your Portal to Discovery.
 Each topic has three levels: beginner, intermediate and advanced and most are available in both English and Spanish.

-Since 1999, NSF has funded a partnership comprising the Southern California Earthquake Center (SCEC), the Consortium of Universities for Research in Earthquake Engineering (CUREE), and the Incorporated Research Institutions for Seismology (IRIS) to produce a pilot version of the web-based Electronic Encyclopedia of Earthquakes (E3).
+Since 1999, NSF has funded a partnership comprising the Southern California Earthquake Center (SCEC), the Consortium of Universities for Research in Earthquake Engineering (CUREE) and the Incorporated Research Institutions for Seismology (IRIS) to produce a pilot version of the web-based Electronic Encyclopedia of Earthquakes (E3).
 The pilot project is on its way to success and we are enthusiastic about continuing our collaboration, which brings together over one hundred research organizations in earthquake science and engineering.
-More information is available at: http://sceccore.usc.edu/e3/about/

 Intute: Earth sciences provides free access to high quality resources on the Internet.
-Each resource has been evaluated and categorised by subject specialists based at UK universities.
+Each resource has been evaluated and categorized by subject specialists based at UK universities.

 A list of reference materials which provides teachers (primarily grades K-12) with resource information which will be of use in teaching topics related to seismology.

-The Southern California Earthquake Center (SCEC) has made available online educational modules for teaching earthquake studies.
+The Southern California Earthquake Center (SCEC) makes available online educational modules for teaching earthquake studies.

 Through funding from the National Science Foundation and the corporate contributors of the AGI Foundation, AGI produces innovative inquiry-based curriculum for K-12 Earth science education.
 At the college level, AGI offers the AGI/NAGT Laboratory Manual in Physical Geology (fifth edition).
 AGI also administers the Minority Geoscience Scholarship and Mentoring Program to maintain and increase the number of underrepresented ethnic-minority students in the geosciences.